What are the 3 O’s?

 Overcommitted

-Do you ever feel as if you are overbooked, overextended, and/or overcommitted?
+Do you ever feel overbooked, overextended, and/or overcommitted?

 Hit the pause button and look at your calendar.